MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Call a Dynamics 365 Remote Assist user who is in your organization

-1. After launching Teams, select the **Calls** tab on your left to see suggested contacts.
+1. After launching Teams, select the **Calls** tab to see suggested contacts.

 2. Select the **Video** button on the contact card to call a suggested contact, or use the search bar to find a contact and call them.